Hannah & Nolan

 Almost seven years after losing her husband in Iraq, Hannah Abbott Guthrie isn’t sure she’s ready—or able—to move on, but the attentions of a lifelong friend are making her think about it for the first time.
 The memory of the sweet kiss she shared with Nolan Roberts hasn’t strayed far from her thoughts, but she also fears that pursuing something with him would mean betraying her husband’s memory.
 Nolan has loved Hannah for years, but he’d been giving her the space she needed to heal from her devastating loss.
 Now, when an opportunity arises to show her how he feels, Nolan can’t resist, but he knows earning her love will take more than a kiss.
 Somehow he has to prove to Hannah that finding love twice in a lifetime is possible—and well worth risking her heart.

-Read the short story that appears at the end of the print edition of I Want To Hold Your Hand titled A Hard Day’s Night.
+Read A Hard Day’s Night, the short story included in the print edition of I Want to Hold Your Hand.

 A new boy moved to town over the summer.
 His name is Caleb Guthrie.
 Hunter and Will like him, but I haven’t decided yet. —From the diary of Hannah Abbott, age twelve

 Hannah Abbott Guthrie looked forward to the second Thursday of every month, when she met her high school friends in St. Johnsbury for lunch and an afternoon at their favorite spa.
 The tradition began after Hannah lost her husband, Caleb, in Iraq almost seven years ago.
 She’d continued to meet the girls every week long after the first awful wave of grief passed into the new reality of life without Caleb.